Sunday, January 22, 2012

 Posted on: Jan 21, 2012 at 15:26 IST

 The broad point of this article is that the post-Nehru Indian state's Janus headed policy on religion is leading to the contradictions becoming the core and not merely perforating it.
 Much as I admire Praveen Swami's style of writing, I regret that often form gets the upper hand of content.
 Taking John Dayal's figures on state support to Kumbh Mela, Ganga Sagar mela, etc. in exclusivity of the larger context betrays a complex mix of passions affecting the writer's judgment.
 If all those taps and electric lines were not laid out by the state, there could have been mass outbreaks of jaundice, more stampedes, and who knows how many rapes and child lifting.
 This system of "covering" mass assemblages began as early as 1834 when the Bengal government began providing police security to the Chhat festival.
 Gradually other presidency administrations realized that prevention is better than cure.
-One more thing - the charge that Astrology was introduced in school curricula is downright falsehood.
+One more thing - the charge that Astrology was introduced in school curricula is downright falsehood.from: udayan

 Posted on: Jan 21, 2012 at 15:29 IST